srngh/obelisk/README.md

 ```bash
 sudo dnf install meson msgfmt git cmake glib2-devel gtk4 python3-gobject libadwaita desktop-file-utils vte291-gtk4 python3-pip gobject-introspection
 ```

+Until I have set up a release on [obelisk-ssh-client](https://github.com/srngh/obelisk-ssh-client), you should compile it manually (go build ssh-client.go) and copy the binary to src/.

 #### 3. Open the project in Gnome Builder and run it
 <p align="center">